ipaulet/open_data_schema_datacite/README.md

 api/3/action/package_show_datacite.
 Afterwards we check the "Enabled" field and choose the "json-pretty" output format and the "DataCite Dataset" schema.
 ![DataCite_API_create](https://user-images.githubusercontent.com/33655561/54113365-6a83b180-43e8-11e9-9be0-c20a4b397f5a.JPG)

-In the end we have to choose the filtering argument and rezolve the field mapping folowing the DKAN Documentation indications (provided also here: https://docs.getdkan.com/en/latest/components/open-data-schema.html?highlight=odsm).
+In the end we have to choose the filtering argument and resolve the field mapping folowing the DKAN Documentation indications (provided also here: https://docs.getdkan.com/en/latest/components/open-data-schema.html?highlight=odsm).